HudsonNZ/HudsonNZ/README.md

 - 👀 I'm interested in learning to code seeking for changing my career.
 - 🌱  I’m currently learning Java at Alura Cursos Online
 - 💞️ I’m looking to collaborate on small projects to exercise my acquired knowledge so far.
-- 📫 You can find me at my email: hudson.apolinario@gmail.com and from my Twitter https://twitter.com/hubs_apolinario and from here.
+- 📫 You can find me at my email: hudson.apolinario@gmail.com and  Twitter https://twitter.com/hubs_apolinario

 <!---
 HudsonNZ/HudsonNZ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.